JoshW-7/Dragonfly/README.md

 # Dragonfly
-A bug-tracking web interface made with Django.
+A an item-tracking web interface made with Django.
 Basic Features:

 * Bug/Feature/Task tracking
 * Assignment of items to different users